zzt108/vectool/README.md

 *   **OaiUI/Config/LogConfig.xml:** Configuration file for NLog, allowing you to customize logging behavior (e.g., log levels, output targets).
 *   **MimeTypes/Config/\*:** JSON files defining MIME types (`mimeTypes.json`), new file extensions for processing (`newExtensions.json`), and Markdown tags for code blocks (`mdTags.json`).

+## TODO

+* project specific exclusion patterns (file ^folder)
+* project specific storage of configured values
+* configured values should be editable on the settings tab

 ## Contributing

 Contributions to the **VecTool** project are welcome!
 If you have ideas for improvements, new features, or bug fixes, please feel free to fork the repository and submit a pull request.